 Set up for mindful eating success by creating a comfortable dining experience.
 Use soft lighting, soothing music, and simple table settings.
 An undistracted environment makes mindfulness easier, which promotes slower meals and prevents overeating.
 Unplug from technology, set the table, add flowers, light a candle, etc. Create a distraction-free zone so that you can focus on eating.

 Be mindful of your posture.
-Check your posture before, during and after you eat.
+Check your posture before, during and after you meals.
 Are you slouched over or stiff as a board?
 Find a seated position that’s upright without being overly rigid.
 Let go of tension by breathing deeply into your belly and relaxing your shoulders down your back.
+This mindful eating tip can also support digestion.

 The act of chewing releases flavors that increase satiation and enzymes that increase nutrient absorption.
 That means more nutrients with less food.
 Challenge yourself to chew each bite at least 30 times.